Updated 15th October 2021

 300ml double cream

-Slice up the gf Madeira cake and place in a large dish, completely covering the bottom of the dish – Ideally a glass one, as it looks lovely seeing all the different layers of the trifle!
+Slice up the Madeira cake and place in a large dish, completely covering the bottom of the dish.
+A glass one is perfect, as it’s lovely to see the different layers.

 Melt the chocolate buttons in a large bowl over a pan of simmering water.
 Remove from the heat and briskly whisk in the custard until it’s nice and smooth.
-Pour onto the raspberries.
-Pop in the fridge for a couple of hours to chill.
+Pour this over the raspberries.
+Leave to cool down a little before transferring into the fridge to chill completely.

-Lightly whisk the fresh cream until it thickens – watch you don’t over whisk, you want more of a dropping consistency rather than a piping one.
-It’s nice and velvety when you eat it then!
-Spread the cream over the chilled custard.
+Lightly whisk the fresh cream until it thickens.
+Careful you don’t over whisk, you’re after a dropping consistency which will be velvety in texture.
+Spread the whipped cream over the chilled custard.

-Grate a generous layer of white chocolate all over the top of the cream and pop in the fridge for a few hours.
-Better still overnight.
-We didn’t tuck into our trifle until the following day and all the flavours had incorporated – it tasted so good!!!
+Grate a generous layer of white chocolate over the top of the cream and then pop the trifle back into the fridge for a few hours.
+Ideally overnight.
+We didn’t tuck into our trifle until the following day and by then all the flavours had incorporated…and it was delicious!

-As I have mentioned, I think this trifle is best to be eaten the day after you make it.
-However, it did take me and Neil a couple of days to polish it all off, and it kept well in the fridge for this time.
-If you are planning on doing the same thing, make sure your fresh cream has a decent date, so it lasts!
-Hope you get to make it and enjoy it as much as we did!
+As I’ve already mentioned, I think this trifle is best to be eaten the day after you make it.
+However, it took me and Neil a couple of days to polish it all off, and it kept really well in the fridge for this length of time.
+If you plan on doing the same thing, just make sure your fresh cream has a decent date so it lasts OK.

-*Just check to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
-If in doubt leave it out!
+*Check to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
+If in doubt leave it out.